-To find out online when the IRS currently expects to issue your refund, check the IRS “Where’s My Refund?” tool or IRS2Go mobile application which is updated every night (3am to 6am EST) You’ll need to provide the following information from your tax return : social security number, filing status and the exact whole dollar amount of your expected refund.
+To find out when the IRS currently expects to issue your refund, check the IRS “Where’s My Refund?”
+(WMR) tool or IRS2Go mobile application which is updated every night (3am to 6am EST).
+You can see which IRS refund cycle you are in here.

 Should I call the IRS if I haven’t received my refund?

-Unfortunately calling the IRS won’t do anything to speed your refund since their call center staff are not the ones who process the (over 140 million) tax returns.
-The best option is still to use check the “Where’s My Refund” page or IRS2Go application.
+Unfortunately calling the IRS won’t do anything to speed your refund since their call center staff are not the ones who process the tax returns.
+The best option is to use check the “Where’s My Refund” page or IRS2Go application.

 When to Expect Your State Tax Refund

 State refunds are processed by each individual state, so processing times will vary.
 As a general rule, you can expect your state tax refund within 30 days of the electronic filing date or the postmark date.

 Latest update : The IRS is conducting significantly more ID verification checks to deal with the increase in online tax fraud, which is also causing state tax agencies to add additional security measures resulting in delays in state tax refunds.

-|State||E-FILED Return, Refund Processing Time||PAPER Filed Return, Refund Processing Time||State Refund Check Site|
+|State||E-FILED Return, Average Refund Processing Time||PAPER Filed Return, Average Refund Processing Time||State Refund Checker|

-|California (CA)||7 - 10 days||8 - 12 weeks||CA Check Your Refund|
+|California (CA)||Up to 2 weeks||10 - 12 weeks||CA Check Your Refund|